canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

       Your method should find the friend using the input name in the **friendNames** attribute and if the index of friend is i, it should change the value of **friendSecrets** at i to the value of the input for the secret.
-    - A `writeInDiary` method which prints `I have the following secrets:` and then prints each secret that the **Person** knows in each line.
-It should write the secret in the following format: if friend `Ginger` has the secret `she is scared of bears` it should be like `Ginger told me she is scared of bears.`
+    - A `writeInDiary` method which prints `I have the following secrets:` and then prints each secret that the **Person** knows on a separate line.
+Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format: if friend `Ginger` has the secret `she is scared of bears` it should be like `Ginger told me she is scared of bears.`